DIY Soil Container Gardening Mastery: 15 Mixes Tested (Winner: 40% More Harvest)

 Acknowledged Limitations

-🧩 Understanding Soil Components: What Each Ingredient Does
+🧩 Understanding Soil Components: What Each Ingredient Actually Does

 1. Cocopeat (Coco Coir)

-What It Is: Shredded coconut husk fibers, a byproduct of coconut processing
+What it is: Shredded coconut husk fibres a byproduct of coconut processing, abundant and inexpensive across Indi

-– Soil with 35% cocopeat: watered every 2 days
+• 35% cocopeat: watered every 2 days in summer

-– Soil with 20% cocopeat: watered daily in summer
+• 20% cocopeat: needed daily watering in summer

-– Soil with 50% cocopeat: drainage too fast, needed daily watering
+• 50% cocopeat: drainage too fast, also needed daily watering

 2. Vermicompost (Worm Castings)

-– Mix with 40% vermicompost: Too rich, seedlings showed nutrient burn
+• 40% vermicompost: seedlings showed nutrient burn too rich

 3. Perlite